-- Priority 1: The order of precedence from highest to lowest within Priority 1 is as follows: - Priority 1A: Combat-related wounded warriors - Priority 1B: Child and Youth Program Staff with a working spouse - Priority 1C: Single Military Service members on active duty or dual active duty Service member couples - Priority 1D: Active duty Service members with a working spouse (including a DoD civilian spouse) - Priority 1E: Single DoD civilian employees paid from appropriated (APF) or nonappropriated funds (NAF) or dual DoD civilian employee couples - Priority 1F: DoD civilians with a working spouse who is not a DoD civilian - Priority 1G: Surviving working spouses of military members who died from a combatrelated incident. - Priority 2: The second priority is given equally to active duty Military Service members, DoD civilians paid from APF and NAF, surviving spouses of military members who died from combat related incident, where a non-working spouse is actively seeking employment.
-The status of actively seeking employment must be verified every 90 days. - Priority 3: The third priority is given equally to active duty Military Service members, DoD civilians paid from APF and NAF, surviving spouses of military members who died from combat related incident, where a non-working spouse is enrolled in a post-secondary institution.
-The status of post-secondary enrollment must be verified every 90 days. - Space Available: After meeting the needs of parents in priorities 1, 2, and 3, programs shall support the need for care for other eligible patrons such as active duty Military Service members with non-working spouses, DoD civilian employees paid from APF and NAF with non-working spouses, eligible employees of DoD Contractors, Federal employees from non-DoD agencies, and military retirees on a space available basis.
+- Priority 1: The order of precedence from highest to lowest within Priority 1 is as follows: - Priority 1A Child Development Program Direct Care Staff - Priority 1B Single/Dual Military Members and Military Members with a Full-Time Working Spouse - Priority 1C Military Members with a Part-Time Working Spouse or those with a Spouse Seeking Employment - Priority 1D Military Members with a Spouse Enrolled Full-Time in a Post-Secondary Institution - Priority 2: The second priority is given equally to active-duty Military Service members, DoD civilians paid from APF and NAF, surviving spouses of military members who died from combat related incident, where a non-working spouse is actively seeking employment.
+The status of actively seeking employment must be verified every 90 days. - Priority 3: The third priority is given equally to active-duty Military Service members, DoD civilians paid from APF and NAF, surviving spouses of military members who died from combat related incident, where a non-working spouse is enrolled in a post-secondary institution.
+The status of post-secondary enrollment must be verified every 90 days. - Space Available: After meeting the needs of parents in priorities 1, 2, and 3, programs shall support the need for care for other eligible patrons such as active-duty Military Service members with non-working spouses, DoD civilian employees paid from APF and NAF with non-working spouses, eligible employees of DoD Contractors, Federal employees from non-DoD agencies, and military retirees on a space available basis.
 In this category, programs may also authorize otherwise ineligible patron in accordance with reference (c).
 (In most cases, care for children in this category will not be eligible for subsidized care.)
-In accordance with AFI 34-144 Chapter 11 para 11.8.4.1, Space available patrons are notified at the time of enrollment that their space must be vacated if a higher priority patron requires child care; parents must receive a 30 day written notice if their CDC/SAC space is needed.
+In accordance with AFI 34-144 Chapter 11 para 11.8.4.1, Space available patrons are notified at the time of enrollment that their space must be vacated if a higher priority patron requires childcare; parents must receive a 30 day written notice if their CDC/SAC space is needed.
 Families must notify the CDC if the spouse becomes unemployed.
 The spouse will have 30 days to obtain new employment or post-secondary enrollment.
 After which the CDC will provide a two week notice for a mandatory withdrawal if there are working parents on the waiting list.
 If more than 30 days is needed, a written request may be submitted to the CDC Director to be coordinated through the Flight Chief for leadership approval/disapproval.